microsoft/industry/foundations/powerPlatform/readme.md

 ## Platform Automation and DevOps

-Most organizations starting with the cloud does not have an operating model that is compatible, and will very likely undergo a degree of operational and organization transformation to deliver on the principle of cloud computing and digital transformation enablement.
+Most organizations starting with the cloud do not have an operating model that is compatible, and will very likely undergo a degree of operational and organizational transformation to deliver on the principle of cloud computing and digital transformation enablement.
 As it relates to Power Platform it is highly recommended that a DevOps approach is being employed for both the central IT team responsible for the Power Platform, as well as the professional developers teams.

 ![devops](./images/devops.png)